 Frequently Asked Questions

-What are the code requirements for installing solar panels in California?
+What are the requirements for putting solar panels in California?

 What are the structural support for solar panels?